AutoTune: Impact and parodies

-The US TV comedy series Saturday Night Live parodied Auto-Tune using the fictional white rapper Blizzard Man, who sang in a sketch: "Robot voice, robot voice!
+The US TV comedy series Saturday Night Live parodied AutoTune using the fictional white rapper Blizzard Man, who sang in a sketch: "Robot voice, robot voice!
 All the kids love the robot voice!"

-Satirist "Weird Al" Yankovic poked fun at the overuse of Auto-Tune, while commenting that it seemed here to stay, in a YouTube video commented on by various publications such as Wired.
+Satirist "Weird Al" Yankovic poked fun at the overuse of AutoTune, while commenting that it seemed here to stay, in a YouTube video commented on by various publications such as Wired.

-Starting in 2009, the use of Auto-Tune to create melodies from the audio in video newscasts was popularized by Brooklyn musician Michael Gregory, and later by the band the Gregory Brothers in their series Songify the News.
+Starting in 2009, the use of AutoTune to create melodies from the audio in video newscasts was popularized by Brooklyn musician Michael Gregory, and later by the band the Gregory Brothers in their series Songify the News.
 The Gregory Brothers digitally manipulated the recorded voices of politicians, news anchors, and political pundits to conform to a melody, making the figures appear to sing.
 The group achieved mainstream success with their "Bed Intruder Song" video, which became the most-watched YouTube video of 2010.

-The Simpsons season 12 episode 14, "New Kids on the Blecch", satirizes the use of Auto-Tune.
-In 2014, during season 18 of the animated show South Park, the character Randy Marsh uses Auto-Tune software to make the singing voice of Lorde.
+The Simpsons season 12 episode 14, "New Kids on the Blecch", satirizes the use of AutoTune.
+In 2014, during season 18 of the animated show South Park, the character Randy Marsh uses AutoTune software to make the singing voice of Lorde.
 In episode 3, "The Cissy", Randy shows his son Stan how he does it on his computer.